 EDUC 5863 - Decoding Approach for Older Students with Difficulties in Reading

-A decoding and encoding approach for older students who are still having difficulty mastering the reading process.
-The Linguistics presents the history of written language, phonology, morphology, syntax, vocabulary, affixes, roots and word origins.
-Spelling is taught through the application of grapheme origin, frequency of use and place value organized into units of study.
-Targeted for students in grade 4 through adult.
+Linguistics is a decoding and encoding approach for older students who are still having difficulty mastering the reading process.
+The course presents the history of written language, phonology, morphology, syntax, vocabulary, affixes, roots, and word origins.
+Spelling is taught through the application of